LiteStalk/core_manifest/README.md

 To get started with Android/CyanogenMod, you'll need to get familiar with [Git and Repo](http://source.android.com/source/using-repo.html).

-To initialize your local repository using the CyanogenMod trees, use a command like this:
+To initialize your local repository using the LiteStalk trees, use a command like this:

     repo init -u git://github.com/LiteStalk/core_manifest.git -b kk

 Then to sync up:

-    repo sync
+    repo sync -j1

 Please see the [CyanogenMod Wiki](http://wiki.cyanogenmod.org/) for building instructions.